Textile Process Operator

 $17-$24 per hour

-Pay for textile process operators depends on their skills, experience and level of responsibility.
+Pay for textile process operators varies depending on experience.

-Experienced textile process workers can earn up to $24 an hour.
+Experienced textile process operators can earn up to $24 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information